qutheory/cloud-documentation/docs/architecture/core-principals.md

 The only thing shared is S3 bucket, we advice people to separate this by adding folders based on the environment, but it is possible to share uploaded files between environments.

+!!! note
-`NB:` All applications are automatically created with a `Production` environment.
+    All applications are automatically created with a `Production` environment.
 This is accessible on the root domain e.g. `my-cool-backend.vapor.cloud`